pleasantone/alarmevent/README.md

 The following Debian dependencies are needed (and anything they include)

 	asterisk		- of course
-php5			- of course
+	php5-cli		- it's written in PHP
 	flite			- used for text->speech processing for outbound reports mail-transport-agent	- some way of sending out e-mail php-symfony-yaml	- YAML parser/dumper for account database git			- only to pull down Boxcar & Twitter APIs twidge			- formerly used for twitter reports

 GoogleVoice support is used to send SMS alerts, since most VOIP providers don't have a SMS interface.
 Get class.googlevoice.php from